gastonstat/gastonstat.github.io/about/index.md

 ## Summary

-I’ve spent the last 9+ years working on a number of projects, most of them with the central theme of exploring, analyzing and visualizing data in a context of multiple variables and high dimensionality.
-Great part of my work has been focused on the development of software for statistical computations, graphics and data analysis.
+In the last 9+ years I've been spending my time working on a number of projects, most of them with the central theme of exploring, analyzing and visualizing data in a context of multiple variables and high dimensionality.

+This means that I've been revisiting the core concepts behind methods for association-relationship between multiple sets of variables (i.e. multiblock data) using different approaches from a broad range of disciplines (e.g. psychometrics, chemometrics, sensometrics, econometrics, ecology and biometrics).

+In particular, I've done a lot of programming and development of software for statistical computations, graphics, and data analysis.
 Behind all the stuff that I’ve done there is a single idea and goal:
 **to build a succinct summary of the data I'm analyzing**.

-## Currently

-I'm a Data Science Fellow at [Insight Data Science](http://insightdatascience.com/).

-## Research Interests

-My research work revisits the core concepts behind methods for association-relationship between multiple sets of variables (multiblock data) using different approaches from a broad range of disciplines (e.g. psychometrics, chemometrics, sensometrics, econometrics, ecology and biometrics).
-Broadly speaking, my research focuses on how to study the relationships between multiple variables, how to graphically represent such relationships, and how to quantify latent factors.

 ## Overall Interests